bcgov/repomountie/templates/words-matter.md

 ## TL;DR 🏎️

-Teams are encouraged to favour modern inclusive phrasing for both in their communication as well as in any source checked into their repositories.
+Teams are encouraged to favour modern inclusive phrasing both in their communication as well as in any source checked into their repositories.
 You will find a table at the end of this text with preferred phrasing to socialize with your team.

-## What up?
+## Words Matter

-Aligning t
+We're aligning our development community to favour inclusive phrasing for common technical expressions.
+There is a table below that outline the phrases that are being deprecated along with the preferred alternatives.

+During your team scrum, technical meetings, documentation, the code you write, etc use the inclusive phrasing from the table below.
+That's is - it really is that easy.

+For the curious mind, the Public Service Agency (PSA) has published a guide describing how [Words Matter](https://www2.gov.bc.ca/assets/gov/careers/all-employees/working-with-others/words-matter.pdf) in our daily communication.
+Its an inciteful read and a good reminder to be curious and open minded.

-## What to do
+## What about the `master` branch?

-## How to help

-## XX 123
+The word master is not inherently bad or non-inclusive.
+For example people get a masters degree; become a master of their craft; or master a skill.
+Its generally when the word master is used along side the word slave that it becomes non-inclusive.

+Some teams choose to use the word `main` for the default branch of a repo as apposed to the more commonly used `master` branch.
+While its not required or recommended your team is empowered to do what works for them.
+If you do rename the `master` branch consider using `main` so that we have consistency among the repos within our organization.

 ## Preferred Phrasing